waldner/Firefox-RunWith/README.md

 ## Getting started

-*NOTE: If you're upgrading from v0.14, along with the extension you also need to update `runwith.py` in whatever location you had it (if you were using it in the first place, that is).*
+_NOTE: If you're upgrading from v0.14, along with the extension you also need to update `runwith.py` in whatever location you had it (if you were using it in the first place, that is)._

-- Download and install the extension from [https://addons.mozilla.org/en-US/firefox/addon/run-with/](https://addons.mozilla.org/en-US/firefox/addon/run-with/) or from [the releases page](https://github.com/waldner/Firefox-RunWith/releases).
+-   Download and install the extension from the [Addon Store](https://addons.mozilla.org/en-US/firefox/addon/run-with/) or from [the releases page](https://github.com/waldner/Firefox-RunWith/releases).

+-   Copy or symlink [**`runwith.json`**](https://github.com/waldner/Firefox-RunWith/blob/master/runwith.json) (the NM manifest) to the correct [Native Messaging manifest location for your OS](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_manifests):
+    - On Linux, you can use `~/.mozilla/native-messaging-hosts/runwith.json`.
+    - On MacOS you use `~/Library/Application Support/Mozilla/NativeMessagingHosts/runwith.json`.
-- Copy or symlink [**`runwith.json`**](https://github.com/waldner/Firefox-RunWith/blob/master/runwith.json)(the **NM manifest**) to the correct [Native Messaging manifest location for your OS](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_manifests); under Linux, you can use `~/.mozilla/native-messaging-hosts/runwith.json`.
-Under Windows, you mst create a registry key `HKEY_CURRENT_USER\SOFTWARE\Mozilla\NativeMessagingHosts\runwith`, whose value must be a `REG_SZ` containing the path to where you saved **`runwith.json`**.
+    - On Windows, you mst create a registry key `HKEY_CURRENT_USER\SOFTWARE\Mozilla\NativeMessagingHosts\runwith`, whose value must be a `REG_SZ` containing the path to where you saved **`runwith.json`**.
 Save the following to a `.reg` file and import it:

 ```
 Windows Registry Editor Version 5.00